 MIPS is Border-Collie-line the same.

 Since we’ve started following the MIPS program in 2018, it hasn’t experienced too many major changes—and it’s looking as though 2022 will be no different.
 The low-volume threshold criteria isn’t changing—though CMS has proposed allowing subgroups to determine their eligibility at the group level.
-(For context, this mostly multi-specialty practices wherein members of the larger practice group may split into subgroups to report on measures that better apply to them.)
+(For context, this mostly applies to multi-specialty practices wherein members of the larger practice group may split into subgroups to report on measures that better apply to them.)
 Additionally, CMS proposes to continue reweighting the promoting interoperability category for all rehab therapists and audiologists.

 CMS is seeking comments about some MIPS Value Pathways.